copasi/model_replicator/UserManual.md

 ## Funding

-This package was supported by the National Institute of General Medical Sciences of the National Institutes of Health under award number GM137787.
+This package was supported by the National Institute of General Medical Sciences of the National Institutes of Health under award number GM137787 as part of the [National Resource for Mechanistic Modeling of Cellular Systems](https://compcellbio.org/).
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.